Availability As Early As The First Week Of December

 Performed from both indoors and on your roof.
 Roof access is required, and is seasonally available.

 For fireplaces, ash is pushed down into the ash pit.
-Stoves, inserts, and some fireplaces don't have an ash pit, and ash must be removed to facilitate service and inspection.
+Stoves, inserts, and pre-fab fireplaces do not have an ash pit, and ash must be removed to facilitate service and inspection.
 Price reflects cost per 5-gal bucket.

 Level-2 camera inspections for the sale of home and property is a not a provided service.